#EdgeComputing#Serverless

 So architects came up with the idea of edge computing – moving the focus from the central data center to the logical edge of the infrastructure.
 If you can’t take the well to the horse, bring the horse to the well.
 In other words, get the data center closer to the data.

-The most important usage of edge computing is for real-time and instant data processing.
-Where the cloud focuses on volume and “big data”, the focus shifts to real-time and instant data as we move to the edge.
+The most important usage of serverless edge computing is for real-time and instant data processing.
+Where the cloud focuses on volume and “big data”, the focus shifts to real-time and instant data as we move to serverless edge.

 Edge computing is really about reduction – in traffic, bandwidth, distance, energy, latency and power.
 The latency reduction is however highly promising for applications in IoT, AI, and ML.
 For example, real-time instruction of autonomous devices, remote surgery, and facial recognition.
 These are just a few examples where edge computing can be leveraged to get the optimum benefits.